CLASSES Overview

 This is a sacred lab for those ready to meet themselves in full spectrum — guided by three experienced facilitators in the art of inner alchemy.

-Tom Amarque: Re-structuring the will for a metamodern age
+Tom Amarque: Re-Thinking will for a metamodern age

 An weekly examination and exploration of will in theory and practise.